Freight Technologies Inc. (FRGT) Stock: A SWOT Analysis

 FRGT) stock’s latest price update

-Freight Technologies Inc. (NASDAQ: FRGT)’s stock price has gone decline by -5.04 in comparison to its previous close of 0.70, however, the company has experienced a -13.15% decrease in its stock price over the last five trading days.
+Freight Technologies Inc. (NASDAQ: FRGT)’s stock price has gone rise by 17.02 in comparison to its previous close of 0.69, however, the company has experienced a 11.81% increase in its stock price over the last five trading days.

 FRGT’s Market Performance

-During the last 5 trading sessions, FRGT fell by -13.15%, which changed the moving average for the period of 200-days by -94.58% in comparison to the 20-day moving average, which settled at $0.9818.
-In addition, Freight Technologies Inc. saw -70.91% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FRGT rose by +14.58%, which changed the moving average for the period of 200-days by -91.75% in comparison to the 20-day moving average, which settled at $0.9354.
+In addition, Freight Technologies Inc. saw -64.89% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for FRGT